AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 If the user is yet to receive the OTP, he/she can select **Resend OTP**
 ![Resend OTP](../assets/user-images/resend-otp.png)

-When the user has successfully verified his/her phone number, he/she is directed to a view where he/she is prompted to choose a preferred option to get started with AutoTopiT.
+When the user has successfully verified his/her phone number, he/she is directed to a view where he/she is prompted to choose a preferred option to get started with MTN Auto Tup-up.
 The options are:
 1. Auto Recharge
 2. Schedule Recharge